An exact answer is hard to find

 It appears that when the Kern River was first measured, volume and recreation were trumped by length as the North Fork was excluded from the equation.
 You could argue the difference is trivial too, as the South Fork is only eight miles longer than the North Fork, which makes just a 4.9% difference when added with the main stem.
 And ultimately what does it really matter?
 Stakeholders care about acre-feet of water delivered not length.
-Recreation has no preference on the measurement.
+Recreation has no preference on measurement.
 It’s like measuring your height with shoes on versus off.
 It doesn’t really matter.
-Except this: Unanimously the start of the Kern River is considered to be Lake South America, located near Mount Whitney.
-Which is fine, except this is the headwaters for the North Fork of the Kern…
+Except this: The start of the Kern River is considered to be Lake South America, located near Mount Whitney.
+This is fine, except this is the headwaters for the North Fork of the Kern…

 And with that, I’m throwing in the towel and signing off.

 Matt Volpert is six feet tall with shoes off.